Muscle glycogen: what it is and how it can help you with your workouts

 Brain:

-Recent discoveries indicate a significant amount, although 100 times smaller than other stores, located in the brain.
+Recent discoveries indicate a significant amount, though 100 times smaller than in other storage sites, located in the brain.
 Specifically, in astrocytes, glial cells that perform a wide range of functions related to supporting neurons and the nervous system.

-There are studies that link this glycogen content with the potential exercise-induced central fatigue we already mentioned in this guide.
-This undoubtedly opens a new field of research that can help us determine the true limiting factors of performance.
+Studies have linked this glycogen content to the possible central fatigue induced by exercise, which we already mentioned in this guide.
+Undoubtedly, this opens a new field of research that can help us determine the true limiting factors of performance.
 (12)

 Kidneys: